-This course is required for Film and Video concentrators and is designed to give students a basic understanding of the language of film and how its repertoire can be used to create individual works of film as means of personal expression.
-The formal strategies of narrative, documentary, animation, and experimental filmmaking are discussed, and students do exercises in each of these forms.
-Aspects of production demonstrated and discussed are: preparation of the script (including synopsis, treatment, story board, shooting script); shooting; cinematographic principles of camera, projector and lenses; film stock and processing; and editing.
-On completion of this course, students should have the basic knowledge for formal aesthetic analysis of film.
-Limited to 20 students, with preference given to Film and Video concentrators.
-Evaluation: production assignments and final production, with written justification.
+This introductory production course is required for Film/Video concentrators and is designed to give students a basic understanding of the language of film and how its repertoire can be used to create motion pictures as a means of personal expression.
+The formal strategies of Narrative, Documentary, Animation, and Experimental filmmaking are discussed, and students do exercises in each of these forms.
+Aspects of production demonstrated and discussed include: preparation of the script for shooting, shooting, and editing.
+On completion of this course students will have basic knowledge of motions picture production practices.
+The relationship of these activities to aesthetic development being the fundament of the course, and the basis of its connection to Cinema Studies.
+Evaluation: production assignments and final project, with written justification.
 Text: Filmmaker's Handbook.
 Cost:4 WL:2 (Rayher)

 301. Video Art I. (3).
 (Excl).

 This course is designed to introduce students to the terminology, aesthetics, and methods of single-camera video production.
 Using Super-VHS video equipment, students will learn the techniques of single-camera production, including scripting, directing, shooting, and editing.
 Students work in small groups to design and produce video projects in a variety of styles such as short narrative and experimental documentary.
 Evaluation will be based on production projects and scripts, production journals, and participation in class discussion and critique.
 This course is designed to teach students to analyze the relationship between technique and content in video production and to allow students to explore the creative potential of the video medium.
 Limited to 20 students, with preference given to Film and Video concentrators.
 Cost:2 WL:2 (Sarris)